 Thanksgiving from a Native American Perspective

-This Thanksgiving, in the midst of food preparations, take the time to re-educate your children about what really happened during this period in history and consider adding in some new holiday traditions.
-We recommend spending some time learning more about Native American culture.
+This Thanksgiving, in the midst of food preparations, take the time to re-educate your kids about what really happened during this period in history and consider adding in some new holiday traditions.
+We recommend spending some time learning more about the real history of Native Americans, written by Native Americans.
 Below is a list of books to help you on your learning journey:

 - For ages 1-8